Taste of Sicily & Malta

 Taste your way through Sicily & Malta

-Experience a 12-day delectable and exclusive Mediterranean food culture experience
+Experience the culinary jewels of the Mediterranean on this 12-day delectable and exclusive food culture experience!

 Regions visited in Sicily include Taormina, Catania, Mount Etna and Ragusa.
 In Malta, we will be covering a good part of Malta and Gozo Islands.